-In the latest version of the Care Bears franchise, Grumpy frequently uses "grumbly" expletives such as "Bumbling bittlebots!" and "Galloping gearbox!"
+In a later version of the Care Bears franchise, Grumpy frequently uses "grumbly" expletives such as "Bumbling bittlebots!" and "Galloping gearbox!"

 Tek Jansen, eponymous hero of the animated Show Within a Show on The Colbert Report, has a new curse every episode — usually space-themed puns ranging from "Venus Flytrap!" to "Space Mountain!"
 "Solar Plexus!" has been used repeatedly to the point where it's almost a Catch Phrase.

 Fij Fij of Maryoku Yummy always says "Yappin' Yumblebum!" when something bad happens.

 Plus there's Hawkgirl telling the Flash that he wouldn't have a good chance with Fire because she's "Brazillian".

 One The Berenstain Bears cartoon has an episode about how cursing is wrong.
 The curse word?
 Furball.
 It's apparently treated as an ethnic slur in Bear Country.
 Despite being a largely homogenous society.

 In the original book, it is never stated what the word is.
 It is implied, however, that it is the F-word (and I don't mean "furball").
 The TV writers couldn't find a way to hide the word, chickened out, and went with the Unusual Euphemism.

 An episode of Arthur, dealing with the same subject matter, did have the guts to use a bleep, as in actually showing that, yes, D.W. was actually swearing.